-Part of the ASU Interplanetary Community in a Box Project
+A digital interview in the ASU Interplanetary Community in a Box project

 Building sustainable off-world communities will require every ounce of our collective knowledge, expertise, creativity, and imagination.
 This is part of a series of Q&A with people from a wide range of disciplines and expertise that challenges them to think about what they would put in a metaphorical “community-in-a-box” to help kick-start an extraterrestrial community, and why.